AGLDWG/TR/guidelines/latest.md

   </tr>
   <tr>
     <td width="100" valign="top"><b>[no 12]</b></td>
-    <td width="467" valign="top">The license for inspection or use of the Linked Dataset shall be provided using a common vocabulary.</td>
+    <td width="467" valign="top">The license for inspection or use of the Linked Data dataset shall be provided using a common vocabulary.</td>
     <td width="100" valign="top"><strong><em>SHOULD</em></strong></td>
   </tr>
   <tr>
     <td width="100" valign="top"><b>[no 13]</b></td>
-    <td width="467" valign="top">The metadata for a Linked Dataset should be provided using a common vocabulary and contain the expected longevity and maintenance plans for the <em>Dataset URI</em>.</td>
+    <td width="467" valign="top">The metadata for a Linked Data dataset should be provided using a common vocabulary and contain the expected longevity and maintenance plans for the <em>Dataset URI</em>.</td>
     <td width="100" valign="top"><strong><em>SHOULD</em></strong></td>
   </tr>
   <tr>
     <td width="100" valign="top"><b>[no 14]</b></td>
-    <td width="467" valign="top">The current technical implementation of a data publication system should not be visible in or otherwise affect the URI for a Linked Dataset.</td>
+    <td width="467" valign="top">The current technical implementation of a data publication system should not be visible in or otherwise affect the URI for a Linked Data dataset.</td>
     <td width="100" valign="top"><strong><em>SHOULD NOT</em></strong></td>
   </tr>
 </table>

 <h2><a name="h.yhbu9svf0ixu" id="h.yhbu9svf0ixu"></a>3.
 Domain structure </h2>

-<p>Data.gov.au currently supports 25 sub-domain names to be used for Linked Datasets that are defined according to the top level of the Australian Governments&rsquo; Interactive Functions Thesaurus (AGIFT)<a href="#_ftn1" name="_ftnref1" title="" id="_ftnref1"> </a>.
+<p>Data.gov.au currently supports 25 sub-domain names to be used for Linked Data datasets that are defined according to the top level of the Australian Governments&rsquo; Interactive Functions Thesaurus (AGIFT)<a href="#_ftn1" name="_ftnref1" title="" id="_ftnref1"> </a>.
 The supported sub-domain names are:</p>

 <table border="0" cellspacing="0" cellpadding="0">
 <tr><td>business.data.gov.au</td><td>(BUSINESS SUPPORT AND REGULATION)</td></tr><tr><td>communications.data.gov.au</td><td>(COMMUNICATIONS)</td></tr><tr><td>communityservices.data.gov.au</td><td>(COMMUNITY SERVICES)</td></tr>